Jestersly/Trade_Tool_Treasury/README.md

 # Binance-Coinbase-Trade-and-Liquidation-Streams

-These Codes only provides the following symbols:
+## These Codes only provides the following symbols:
-  🟡BTC, 💠ETH, 👾SOL, 🔶BNB, 🐶DOGE, 💵USDC, ⚫XRP, 🔵ADA 🟣MATIC, 🎮TON, 🔗LINK, ⚙️ TRX, 🔍NEAR, 🌟XLM, 🎨RNDR, ⚪DOT, 🦄UNI, ⚛️ ATOM, 👽XMR, 🧪LDO, 🌀GMX
+ ### 🟡BTC, 💠ETH, 👾SOL, 🔶BNB, 🐶DOGE, 💵USDC, ⚫XRP, 🔵ADA 🟣MATIC, 🎮TON, 🔗LINK, ⚙️ TRX, 🔍NEAR, 🌟XLM, 🎨RNDR, ⚪DOT, 🦄UNI, ⚛️ ATOM, 👽XMR, 🧪LDO, 🌀GMX

+### Some terminals represent the symbols "⚛️ ATOM, ⚙️ TRX and 🎨RNDR" a bit different such that you maybe have to indent them correctly (just add or delete a space btwn the emoji and the name in "name_map")
 -----------------------------------------------------------------------

-**🃏Liq's & Trades🃏**
+# **🃏Liq's & Trades🃏**

 This Code visualizes every trade and liquidation that was made or triggered through Binance and Coinbase, over a  given treshhold.
-There are 3 different codes for 3 different scales of trades and liquidations.
+There are 3 different codes for 3 different magnitudes of trades and liquidations.

   **Trade Magnitudes**